PRESS RELEASE JUNE 9, 2017

 S.A.F.E Structure Designs, a global leader in the design, engineering and manufacturing of ergonomic safety first aircraft maintenance stands, fall protection platforms, hangar equipment, portable field equipment and specialty tooling, announced that it has successfully satisfied its contract to design, engineer and manufacture safety-first ergonomic hangar equipment outfitting the United States Coast Guard’s (USCG) Clearwater, Florida, fleet of Sikorsky MH-60 Jayhawks when performing both routine maintenance and complete overhauls on the MH-60 Jayhawk, which can also be used on all models of the Black Hawk.

 S.A.F.E.
-Structure worked alongside the USCG MH-60 maintenance crew to evaluate the high cost, poor quality as well as product inefficiencies of its existing hangar equipment, which was delivered by another manufacture, All Metal MS. S.A.F.E Structure was able to cut costs for the USCG, as well as increased hangar space by developing a single safety first ergonomic unit that combines the parts rack, cowling rack, drive shaft rack and blade rack all-in-one.
+Structure worked alongside the USCG MH-60 maintenance crew to evaluate the high cost, poor quality as well as product inefficiencies of its existing hangar equipment, which was delivered by another manufacturer.
+S.A.F.E Structure was able to cut costs for the USCG, as well as increased hangar space by developing a single safety first ergonomic unit that combines the parts rack, cowling rack, drive shaft rack and blade rack all-in-one.
 S.A.F.E Structure also redesigned the USCG’s basic work tables to have more durability at less of a cost.
 The USCG Clearwater took delivery of the safety first all-inclusive ergonomic system last week.

 “SAFE Structure is dedicated to designing systems that promote mechanic safety and efficiency, while being cognizant of hangar space and storage functionality all within a cost effective budget for our customers,” said Johnny Buscema, S.A.F.E Structure's President and CEO.